mapauhernandez/happy-robot-acme-demo/tiny-api/README.md

 The script produces:

 - `certs/rootCA.pem`: the CA certificate that clients should trust.
+It is generated with CA-specific extensions so TLS clients recognize it as a certificate authority.
-- `certs/server.crt` (and `certs/server.pem`): the certificate you pass to Uvicorn.
+- `certs/server.crt` (and `certs/server.pem`): the leaf certificate you pass to Uvicorn.
 It includes Subject Alternative Names for both `localhost` and `127.0.0.1`, so browsers or CLI tools can connect with either host name without triggering a hostname mismatch warning.
+- `certs/server-fullchain.pem`: the leaf certificate followed by the CA certificate.
+Some servers (and older OpenSSL versions) expect the full chain in the presented certificate file—use this if you see trust errors while the CA is already installed.
 - `certs/server.key` (and `certs/server-key.pem`): the corresponding private key.

 If you prefer to generate certificates manually, run: